JuliaIO/HDF5.jl/doc/hdf5.md

 Asub = dset[2:3, 1:3]
 ```

-The last syntax reads just a subset of the data array, and can be an efficient way to extract a subset of the data.
+The last syntax reads just a subset of the data array (assuming that `dset` is an array of sufficient size). libhdf5 has internal mechanisms for slicing arrays, and consequently if you need only a small piece of a large array, it can be faster to read just what you need rather than reading the entire array and discarding most of it.

 Datasets can be created in either of the following ways: